Journaling

 Both formats capture something real, but they surface different things.
 Understanding the difference helps you choose the one that fits your natural processing style.

-Mohammed Hassan, Founder of Rohy AI avatar
+Rohy AI Editorial Team avatar

 Founder, Rohy AI